SALT LAKE CITY — He's shooting 54.1 percent from 3-point range, on pace to supplant Steve Kerr's 1994-95 NBA single-season record of 52.4 percent.

 "Understand the circumstances you're in.
 What are you trying to do on each possession, both ends of the floor?
 Pushing the pick-and-roll, going over the top of the pick-and-roll, all those things," Sloan said.
 "He's much better than what he was, and that's the biggest thing, is he's finally learned to try to understand (situational responses) rather than just say maybe it's our fault."

-After grabbing four rebounds and scoring a season high-tying six points, including one particularly key fourth-quarter board-and-bucket play, Koufos readily acknowledged a much greater comfort than he had at this time in his rookie season.
+After grabbing four rebounds and scoring a season high-tying six points, including one particularly key fourth-quarter board-and-bucket play, Koufos readily acknowledged a much greater comfort than he had at this time in his rookie season.10 comments on this story

 "I feel a lot better than last year," he said.
 "It's just a slower pace now.
 I'm just running through the system, making sure I get better shots."